 5 - The Vivek Express from Dibrugarh in Assam to Kanyakumari in Tamil Nadu is the longest route at 4273km.
 It departs Saturday at 1935pm, arriving 3 nights later at 2200pm (give or take 5-mins)

-6 - Coversely, the shortest Indian Railways route is 3km between Nagpur and Anji in Maharastra
+6 - The shortest Indian Railways route is 3km between Nagpur and Anji in Maharastra

 7 - Nagpur is the geographic centre of India.
 Being the crossroads of east, west, north, and south is no more evident than their unique 'diamond crossing'

-8 - Though on the same line, Belampur and Srirampur in Maharastra are two different railway stations just on oppposite sides of track. #India
+8 - Though on the same line, Belampur and Srirampur in Maharastra are two different railway stations just on opposite sides of track. #India

 9 - 23 million people use Indian Railways everyday on more than 13000 passenger trains, from 7500 stations.
 There are 7000 daily freight trains